StackVista/stackstate-docs/configure/security/authentication/keycloak.md

 * **Access Type** - Set to `confidential`, so that a secret is used to establish the connection between KeyCloak and StackState
 * **Standard Flow Enabled** - Set to `Enabled`
 * **Implicit Flow Enabled** - Set to `Disabled`
-* **Root URL** - Thhe root location of StackState (the same value configured in as base URL of the StackState configuration
+* **Root URL** - The root location of StackState (the same value configured in as base URL of the StackState configuration
 * **Valid redirect URIs** - This should be `/loginCallback/*`
 * **Base URL** - This should point to the root location of StackState